raythurman2386/Notes/SOLID.md

 As you can see, the existing code did not have to be changed to extend the functionality

 ## Liskov Substitution Principle

+- Objects can be replaced with subtypes without alternating the correctness of the program.
+Subtypes should do at least what their parents do

 This principle states that if we have a parent class and a child class, then we can interchange the parent and child class without getting incorrect results.